donceykong/BRAR/README.md

 BRAR has been tested and verified on macOS Sonoma and Ubuntu 22.04.

+---

+## Timeline
+### Oct 29 - Nov 4
+- Ground scene and joint limit.
+- Self-collision detection.
+- Use spheres as initial objects (for testing).

+### Nov 5 - Nov 11
+- Design baby robot legs onto robot.
+These will follow some simple back-and-fourth pattern when the robot moves.
+- Test initial tracking algorithms for the robot to chase the ball.

+### Nov 12 - Nov 18
+- Inverse kinematics.
+Will verify through user-controlled item that the robot attempts to grab.

+### Nov 19 - Nov 25

+### Nov 26 - Dec 02

+---
+## Game Modes:

+1)

+2)

+---

 ### Key bindings:
 $$ Lighting $$
     - 0: Turn off or on lighting (Default is off)